 During the procedure, your healthcare provider may use sedation in order to help you relax.
 If this method is used, you will need someone to drive you home.

 Alternatively, your healthcare provider may use a spray anesthetic to numb your throat to perform your procedure.
-If this method is used, you will be fully awake for the procedure and would be able to drive afterwards.
+If this method is used, you will be fully awake for the procedure and will be able to drive afterward.
 Many people, however, prefer sedation because the thought of a long tube inserted into your throat can be scary.

 After the procedure, you will be given instructions on when you can eat and drink.
 Because the anesthetic inhibits normal swallowing functions, fluids should be withheld until the anesthetic has worn off.
 This is to keep liquid from going into your lungs instead of your stomach.